 We believe it is important to make a contribution to the communities in which we live and work.
 That is why we sponsor cultural and social activities and initiatives in the maritime sector.

-Van Oord’s sponsorship policy focuses on five themes in the marine sector:
+In its sponsorship policy, Van Oord focuses on five themes, all related to the marine sector:

 As a marine contractor, we sponsor the Maritime Museum in Rotterdam and the National Dredging Museum in Sliedrecht.
 Both museums offer visitors the chance to get acquainted with the Dutch dredging industry.
 The Royal Netherlands Sea Rescue (KNRM) can also count on our support.
-Van Oord has joined as partner for PortXL.
-The program stimulates innovative start-ups to the port area.
+Van Oord has become a partner in PortXL, a programme that supports innovative start-ups in the port area.

-We also support initiatives from employees who promote good causes.
-If they submit properly substantiated requests for financial support, we are willing to honour the funding request.
+We appreciate initiatives from employees who are promoting good causes.
+If they submit properly documented applications for financial support, we are willing to honour their funding request.

 With operations around the globe, Van Oord attaches great value to knowledge sharing, innovation and establishing relationships with local stakeholders.
 Knowledge is power; knowledge shared is power multiplied.